rohit-v-gore/rohitgore8/README.md

 rohitgore8/README.md

-Hi, I’m @rohitgore8.
+Hi, I’m @rohit-v-gore.
 I'm a second year student at UCLA majoring in Computer Science and minoring in Entrepreneuership.

 I’m interested in software engineering, data anlysis, product engineering and aritifical intelligence.